Thoracic Outlet Syndrome (cont.)

 Is it possible to prevent thoracic outlet syndrome?

 It's possible to prevent thoracic outlet syndrome by maintaining relaxed tissues of the upper chest.
-This can involve exercises and therapies designed to loosen the tissues around the shoulders and neck.
+This can involve prevention exercises, stretches, and therapies designed to loosen the tissues around the shoulders and neck.

 Koopman, William, et al., eds.
 Clinical Primer of Rheumatology.
 Philadelphia: Lippincott Williams & Wilkins, 2003.